Who says TV is a waste of time?

 As an advanced learner, you can enjoy learning from the news with in-depth reports on a particular topic like the economy or politics.
 For something a little more entertaining, you can try the fast-talking, slang-filled drama of reality TV.

 Step 2: Make sure subtitles are available for the chosen material.
 The good news is that major American channels like CBS, NBC and ABC typically offer captions of their content.

 If you use a streaming service such as Netflix, English subtitles are available for many shows.
 You just need to go to “options” or “settings” and turn them on.

 Step 3: Time to watch the show!
 Read along with the subtitles even when you think you understand exactly what is being said.
 Pause the video and take notes when needed.

 Step 4: Review your notes.
 Do this repeatedly and regularly until you commit the new information to your long-term memory.

 According to a study published in Cambridge University’s Studies in Second Language Acquisition journal, language students can learn faster when they are learning in the target language, rather than about the target language.

 In other words, if you enjoy history, you might learn English faster by taking a history course in English, as opposed to taking a formal English language course.

 The study compared two groups of French language students: one group was in a traditional French class and the other was in a non-language course that was taught in French.
-Researchers found that not only did the first group become much better at speaking French, they also had a much more positive attitude about learning French.
+Researchers found that not only did the second group become much better at speaking French, they also had a much more positive attitude about learning French.